Blackbird Chords | The Beatles Guitar Lesson

 | Dadd4 C#dim C | Cm G/B | A7 D7sus4 | 2/4 G |

-The chorus chords move away from the key of G, the chords are:
+The chorus chords shift away from the key of G. They are:

 | Fadd9 Em Dmadd4 C | Bb6 C |